aslihanzehradonmez/Handwritten-Digit-Recognition-Using-MLP-and-CNN-on-the-MNIST-Dataset/README.md

 # Handwritten Digit Recognition Using MLP and CNN on the MNIST Dataset 📊

-A project exploring handwritten digit recognition on the MNIST dataset using Multi-Layer Perceptrons (MLP) and Convolutional Neural Networks (CNN) with TensorFlow/Keras.
+This project explores handwritten digit recognition on the MNIST dataset using TensorFlow/Keras.
+It implements and compares Multi-Layer Perceptron (MLP) and Convolutional Neural Network (CNN) models, demonstrating key steps from preprocessing to training with Dropout & Early Stopping, and evaluating their performance.

 ## ✨ Key Features